-Recent works~\cite{lerer2018learning,tucker2020adversarially,carroll2019utility,knott2021evaluating} tackle the collaboration problem using some behavioral data from the partner to select the equilibrium of the existing agents~\cite{lerer2018learning,tucker2020adversarially} or build and incorporate a human model into the training process~\cite{carroll2019utility,knott2021evaluating}.
-However, collecting a large amount of human data in real life is expensive and time-consuming.
-We consider the zero-shot setting, where no behavioral data from the human partner is available during training~\cite{hu2020other}.
-From a Bayesian perspective, when we don't know what the human policies look like, we want to train the AI agent to be robust and be capable of collaborating with a diverse set of policies~\cite{murphy2012machine}.
-There is a growing amount of works on diversity in maximum entropy reinforcement learning~\cite{ziebart2008maximum,ziebart2010modeling,fox2015taming,haarnoja2017reinforcement,haarnoja2018soft}, many of which leverage it as a means of encouraging exploration~\cite{schulman2017equivalence,haarnoja2018soft} or discovering skills~\cite{eysenbach2018diversity,zhao2021mutual}.
-However, how to train a diversified population through entropy maximization is still subjective to research.
+From a Bayesian perspective, when we do not have a prior on what the human policies look like, we should train the AI agent to be robust and capable of collaborating with a diverse set of policies~\cite{murphy2012machine}.
+One popular approach towards robust AI agents is through maximum entropy reinforcement learning~\cite{ziebart2008maximum,ziebart2010modeling,fox2015taming,haarnoja2017reinforcement,haarnoja2018soft}, and many previous works leverage it as a means of encouraging exploration~\cite{schulman2017equivalence,haarnoja2018soft} or skill discovering~\cite{eysenbach2018diversity,zhao2021mutual}.
+However, obtaining a diversified population through entropy maximization is still subjective to research.
 In Multi-agent Reinforcement Learning (MARL), a group of agents is trained to achieve a common goal by Centralized Training and Decentralized Execution (CTDE)~\cite{MADDPG,foerster2018counterfactual}.
 Taking inspiration from CTDE, we propose to train a population of agents to maximize a centralized surrogate objective -- population entropy, to encourage diversity in the population.
 Subsequently, we train the AI agent with the maximum entropy population and dynamically sample the partner agent based on the learning progress, which shares similarities with Prioritized Fictitious Self-Play (PFSP)~\cite{vinyals2019grandmaster}.
-PFSP is designed exclusively for zero-sum competitive games, whereas we are concerned with cooperative games and derive the relationship between prioritized sampling and cooperation performance lower bound, see Appendix~\ref{app:ps_lower_bound}.
-With prioritized sampling, we make the AI agent learn a policy that is generally suitable for all the strategies presented in the population.
+PFSP is designed exclusively for zero-sum competitive games, whereas we are concerned with cooperative games and derive the relationship between prioritized sampling and cooperation performance lower bound, see Appendix B. With prioritized sampling, the AI agent can learn a policy that is generally suitable for all the strategies presented in the population.